CALL US : 1-800-303-4312

 What to burn in an outdoor fireplace.

 A good hardwood such as oak creates the best fire.
-If you use your chiminea for cooking then wood is the number one fuel source.You can ask your local lumber yard or look in the yellow pages for a local fire wood supplier.
+If you use your chiminea for cooking then wood is the number one fuel source.
+You can ask your local lumber yard or look in the yellow pages for a local fire wood supplier.

 Other sources are manufactured fire logs, propane, natural gas and gel inserts.
-Piñon wood, pronounced "pin-yon", is commonly recommended by chiminea owners for its pleasant "pine aroma."
+Piñon wood, pronounced “pin-yon”, is commonly recommended by chiminea owners for its pleasant “pine aroma.”
 It also helps to repel mosquitoes and other flying insects.
 In the Southwest, Piñon is a common fireplace and stove wood.
-It keeps an active flame, produces good heat, and burns well with other woods.
+It keeps an active flame, produces good heat, and burns well with other woods.You can also add pine cones, apple wood, or other exotics if you would like a more aromatic experience.

-You can also add pine cones, apple wood, or other exotics if you would like a more aromatic experience.
 The Blue Rooster Company chimineas are all rated for manufactured fire logs.
-Manufactured fire logs are a quick way to get a fire going but make terrible marshmallows (toxic s'mores anyone?).
+Manufactured fire logs are a quick way to get a fire going but make terrible marshmallows (toxic s’mores anyone?).

-Gel inserts are also available in insert kits.
+Gel inserts are also available as insert kits.
 They are operated by lighting a canned burning insert like the ones under serving trays, but much larger.
 Some are even marketed for indoor use, check with the manufacturer before using any indoor fire source.

-Outdoor fireplaces with propane or natural gas inserts provide a trouble-free fire source.
+Propane or natural gas inserts provide a trouble-free fire source.
 The Blue Rooster can convert any of our medium and large chimineas to natural gas or propane.
 If you are ordering a chiminea for natural gas or propane conversion we will make any modifications needed and supply a gas fire log kit with high quality ceramic logs to go along with your new outdoor fireplace.

-Safety First
+Safety first.

 When using any outdoor fireplace make sure safety is your #1 priority.
 Never operate your chiminea under any overhead construction or under trees.
 Maintain a safe distance from overhead construction, walls, rails or trees.
 Ensure that you have plenty of ventilation for the smoke and heat flowing from the flue of the chiminea.
-Have a fire extinguisher, a bucket of water or other water source available.
-Never leave a fire unattended and know how to use your fire safety equipment.
-Make sure your fire is out before going to bed at night even if it means filling a smoldering fire pit with water.

 Don't sacrifice safety in order to save a few dollars on a bargain rate fire extinguisher or a cheap outdoor fireplace.
 Remember you are dealing with fire.
 Anytime a fire is lit there is a potential to cause damage to yourself, friends, family, your property, or your neighbors.
 Just be sure when enjoying any controlled fire, safety is the number one concern.